junhual8136/sep11-freedom-project/blog/entry03.md

 During this time, I had also found out that Kaboom.js had a [Discord server](https://discord.com/invite/aQ6RuQm3TF) and there are channels where you could ask questions or help about anything related the framework.

-I learned how to create health in kaboom with variables and display it in text.
+By going through the [kaboom documentation](https://kaboomjs.com/), and searching through random keywords that are related to what creating text.
+I learned how to create health in kaboom with variables and display it in text with the `add([text]).` function
 ```js
 let playerHealth = 100
 const hpBar = add([